jimenezsotoj1/Google_Capstone_Project_Airbnb_Data_Analysis/README.md

 ## Conclusion

 Through this exploratory data analysis and visualizations, I gained some interesting insights into Denver's Airbnb rental market.
-Below I will summarise the answers to the questions that I wished to answer at the beginning of the project:
+Below I will summarize the answers to the questions that I wished to answer at the beginning of the project:

 **1.What are the different types of properties in Denver?**
 There are four different types of properties in Denver: Entire home/apt, Private room, Shared room and Hotel Room.
-The Entire home/apt (82%) and the Private room (17%) account for 99% of the current active listings. the vast majority of listings (90% or 4,111 listigns) in the Entire home/apt category have between 1 and 3 bedroooms.
+The Entire home/apt (82%) and the Private room (17%) account for 99% of the current active listings. the vast majority of listings (90% or 4,111 listings) in the Entire home/apt category have between 1 and 3 bedroooms.

 **2.How do prices of listings vary by Neighborhood?**
 The highest average price per night for the top 10 neighbourhoods ranges from $211-$341 a night.
 The neighbourhoods with the highest average price per night include Belcaro, Cherry Creek, University Park, Cory-Merrill, CBD, Cole, Five points, Country Club, Highland and Civic Center.